refinedev/refine/documentation/blog/2024-07-03-next-api-routes.md

 ## Conclusion

 In this article we introduced you to **API Routes in Next.js** and how to use them to create API endpoints for your application.
 You learned how to add custom configurations to API Routes and also how to include typings among other things.
 Ready to get started with **API Routes** in your next project?
-Let's know what you build and feel free to reach out if you have any questions.
-Happy coding!